guticoma2/testts/README.md

 ## Notes about this code

 * `Naming conventions with interfaces`: changed to allow I as prefix.
 (Is there some explanation about Microsoft recommends not to using it?)
-* `Redux typed`: I know I have to avoid `any` types but because normally I develop `ecma6` I haven't enough time to use redux typed properly.
+* `Redux typed`: I know I have to avoid `any` types and uses other typed staff from `redux` but because normally I develop `ecma6` I haven't enough time to use redux typed properly.
 Sorry.
 I keep `tslint` errors about that because works but it's wrong.
+* `Testing`: some tests are missing because of time.

 ## Updating to New Releases